Date: October 1st, 2014

 - The treatment effect was large enough and precise enough to be clinically significant.
 Yes

-No significant difference in mortality at 28 days
+Key Result: No statistically significant difference in mortality at 28 days

 - Primary Outcome: No significant difference in the primary outcome between the groups for mortality at 28 days.
 The mortality rate for the High MAP was 36.6% vs. 34.0% for the Low MAP target.
 This gave a Hazard Ratio of 1.07 (95% CI 0.84-1.38; p=0.57)

 - Secondary Outcomes: There were also no differences detected in the secondary outcome of mortality at 90 days.

 - Adverse Events: No difference were found in serious adverse events.

 Overall, this was a high quality study looking at a clinically relevant topic.
 It was good to try and stratify patients based on hypertension.
 However, the authors noted the challenge in determining patients’ baseline blood pressures.
 This is important as it may indicate patients who have auto-regulated to a higher baseline MAP, and therefore require a higher MAP in treatment of sepsis to perfuse end-organs.

 Lack of clinician blinding is a threat to validity, but unfortunately cannot be overcome in this type of study.
 The MAP values exceeded the targets in both groups, but were still significantly different.
 A large number of patients excluded were excluded from the study.
 Many they did not get to in less than six hours.
 Was there any trend in the excluded patients that could have resulted in study bias?

 More than 80% of patients in both groups received steroids.
 This is different from clinical practice in Canada.
 In addition, approximately 7% of patients in both groups received Protein C.

 Mortality rate was different in this study compared to the ProCESS trial and the original Rivers study.
 The higher mortalities across groups seen in this French study compared with ProCESS may be because of different infection profiles at inclusion.